 sudo apt remove code

-Install Visual Studio Code as Flatpak
+Install Visual Studio Code as a Flatpak

-Another way to install VS Code on Debian 12 is using Flatpak, a universal packaging format that simplifies software distribution across different distributions.
+Another way to install VS Code on Debian 12 is by using Flatpak, a universal packaging format that simplifies software distribution across different distributions.

 First, add Flatpak support to your Debian 12 system: